-Understanding your consumer's journey is critical to optimising your display campaign performance.
+Understanding your consumer's journey is critical to optimizing your display campaign performance.
 While looking at conversions and site visits will help you unlock more pieces of the conversion puzzle, there are also other factors you should consider.

-Below you'll find a chart with a list of questions you should ask yourself and your advertising partners in order to understand whether you're getting the most out of your display campaigns.
-Next to each question, you'll learn why it matters, and how Quantcast can help you measure your performance.
+On the next page, you'll find a chart with a list of questions you should ask yourself and your advertising partners in order to understand whether you're getting the most out of your display campaigns.
+Next to each question, you'll learn why it matters, and how we at Quantcast measure campaign performance

 We recommend that you track site visits and conversions for a holistic view of your full funnel and to separate your prospecting and retargeting efforts.

 Source: Quantcast Internal Data